 Bringing on a public relations person is still a bit of a rarity for a small tech company.
 Jean helped to spread the word of SmileOnMyMac to user groups and conferences near and far, racking up well over half the 50+ MUG appearances and all 3 MacMania cruises.

 2007 is notable as the year that changed how we interact with our devices.
 It’s the year Apple launched the iPhone.
-This directly leads to the next wave of apps from SmileOnMyMac, all mobile: TextExpander for iPhone (now TextExpander for iPhone & iPad), PDFpen for iPad and PDFpen for iPhone (now PDFpen for iPad & iPhone), and PDFpen Scan+.
+This directly leads to the next wave of apps from SmileOnMyMac, all mobile: TextExpander for iPhone (now TextExpander for iPhone & iPad), PDFpen for iPad and PDFpen for iPhone (now PDFpen for iPad & iPhone), and PDFpen Scan+ (now retired).

 More products mean bringing on more developers and more support staff.